austimkelly/swiss-cheese/SECURITY.md

 ## Reporting a Vulnerability

-There's no need to report a vulnerabity.
-This code is only meant to run local host for quick atomic exploration of security vulnerabities.
+There's no need to report a vulnerability.
+This code is only meant to run local host for quick atomic exploration of security vulnerabilities.

-Typically this is where you suggest how to log vulnerabities and contact the security team for more questions.
+Typically this is where you suggest how to log vulnerabilities and contact the security team for more questions.

 ## Security Best Practices